pranjaladhi/ISS_tracker/README.md

 Next, to run the containerized Flask app, run the line:
 > `docker run -it --rm -p <host port>:<container port> pranjaladhikari/iss_tracker:1.0`

 The flag `-p` is used to bind a port on the container to a port on the machine that is running the script.
-For example, if the Flask application is running on the `<host port>` 5000, but the `<container port>` is not connected to port 5000, then the Flask program won't be able to start and communicate with the machine.
+For example, if the Flask application is running on the `<host port>` 5000, but the `<container port>` is not connected to port 5000, the Flask program won't be able to start and communicate with the machine.

 If building a new image from the Dockerfile, both of the files *Dockerfile* and *iss_tracker.py* must be in the same directory.
 Afterward, the image can be built with the line:
 > `docker build -t <username>/iss_tracker:<version> .`